chelseaisaac/torchtitan-runai-distributed/README.md

 cd torchtitan-runai-distributed/
 ```

-### Use the [Dockerfile](https://github.com/chelseaisaac/torchtitan-runai-distributed/blob/main/Dockerfile) to build your container
+### Build Your Container
-If you are already familiar with Docker and have a private container registry, you may skip to "Start a Multi-Node Training Run" after you've pushed your pre-built container to your registry using the Dockerfile referenced above.
+Leverage the [Dockerfile](https://github.com/chelseaisaac/torchtitan-runai-distributed/blob/main/Dockerfile) to build your container.
+If you are already familiar with Docker and have a private container registry, you may skip this section to **"Start a Multi-Node Training Run"** after you've pushed your pre-built container to your registry using the Dockerfile referenced above.

-For this example we leverage Nvidia's Container Registry to push and pull our pre-built containers from.
+For this example, we leverage Nvidia's Container Registry to push and pull our pre-built containers from.
 1. First, generate your [personal API key](https://docs.nvidia.com/ngc/gpu-cloud/ngc-private-registry-user-guide/index.html#generating-personal-api-key) from your NGC account and save it somewhere safe.
 You'll need it in step 2.
 2. Log into nvcr.io using your terminal
 ```bash